Because of serious decline in this species, the timber rattlesnake is listed

 destroyed.
 Unlike most of Minnesota's snake species, timber rattlesnakes

-cannot recuperate as quickly from unnatural forces.
+cannot recuperate as quickly from unnatural losses.
 First, they are found in a

 specific habitat that is only found in a very small part of Minnesota.
 High